Skip to main content

 Use upsert to schedule the function.

 We are going to execute it every minute.
-So, interval is MINUTE and intervalFrequency is 1 as .
-It creates an object p1 with key-value pair.
+So, interval is MINUTE and intervalFrequency is 1 as it creates an object p1 with key-value pair.
 Remember to put start time in UTC format as it is a required field.

 mutation {